 The Company evaluated the Common Stock Warrants, and concluded that they all do not meet the criteria to be classified within stockholders' equity.
 The reason of the warrants being classified as a liability is because of "Provision (ii) in the event of a Fundamental Transaction it is not an acceptable measure for the Company's stock price in a fixed-for-fixed option pricing model."
 The warrant agreement governing the Public Warrants and Private Placement Warrants includes a provision, the application of which could result in a different settlement value for the Common Stock Warrants depending on their holder.
 The Private Placement Warrants are not considered to be "indexed to the Company's own stock."
-In addition, the warrant agreement includes a provision that provides that in the event of a tender or exchange offer accepted by holders of more than 50.0% of the outstanding shares of the common stock, all holders of the Public Warrants and Private Placement Warrants.
+In addition, the warrant agreement includes a provision that provides that in the event of a tender or exchange offer accepted by holders of more than 50.0% of the outstanding shares of the common stock, all holders of the Public Warrants and the Private Placement Warrants would be entitled to receive cash for all of their Public Warrants and Private Placement Warrants.
 Specifically, in the event of a qualifying cash tender offer (which could be outside of the Company's control), all Public Warrant and Private Placement Warrant holders would be entitled to cash, while only certain of the holders of the common stock may be entitled to cash.
 These provisions preclude us from classifying the Public Warrants and Private Placement Warrants in stockholders' equity.
-The 2022 Private Warrant, the RDO Warrants, the RDO Warrants, and the Placement Agent Warrants in stockholders' equity.
+The 2022 Private Warrant, the RDO Warrants, and the Placement Agent Warrants also contain similar provisions on the treatment in the event of a qualifying cash tender offer that preclude us from classifying the 2022 Private Warrants, the RDO Warrants, and the Placement Agent Warrants in stockholders' equity.